nikitavoloboev/data/sharing/my-workflow.md

 - [Rules](../focusing/rules.md) - Lets me focus on creating value and cutting out noise in life.
 - [Processes](../focusing/processes.md) - Streamlines doing some tasks.
-- [Habits](../focusing/habits.md) - 6 essential habits in life I want to complete each day.
+- [Habits](../focusing/habits.md) - 6 essential life habits I want to complete each day.
 - [Themes](../focusing/themes.md) - What I want to focus on in life in general strokes.
+Gives direction.

 ## Code